koloyyee/pwManager/README.md

 # Password Manager
 This is a go learning project of creating a simple password manager that spawn random passwords.

+Function to be added:
+- Password Vault
+- Password encryption

 ## Password Generator

 it will be a CLI application, here are questions the user will be ask before generating a new password.